Missouri Court Records

 How Long Does It Take For a Case To Go To Trial In Missouri?

 Section § 545.780 of the Missouri Revised Statutes mandates that a defendant be brought to trial within a 180-day window after a plea of not guilty has been made at arraignment.
-In the event of a delay, the onus rests on the state to provide unequivocal justification for such delay.
-The length of prosecution of a criminal case may, however, take several years.
+In the event of a delay, the onus rests on the state to provide an unequivocal justification for such a delay.
+The length of prosecution of a criminal case, however, may take several years.

 What Happens When a Court Case Goes to Trial in Missouri?